izqui/SHSidebarController/README.md

 --------
 It has no license.
 You can use the code however you want and edit whatever you want.

 If you use it in your project, mention me on twitter (@izqui9).
-I'd love to use what you use it for.
+I'd love to see  what you use it for.

 Forks and pull requests are welcome.